 - waste disposal

-In rural communities, especially in host and returnee communities:
+In rural communities, especially in returnee communities:

 - Support for the local water authority in Kalar and Kirkuk